-- SQLCol and SQLGetCol functions: different types of browse
+- SQLCol and SQLGetCol functions: different path types

 - Query without result